NamitNaik/NamitNaik/README.md

 - 🔭 I'm currently working on [Apache Kafka][Kafka] and [Apache Flink][Flink] for real-time data processing
 - 🌱 I’m currently learning [Apache Hudi][Hudi] to enhance data lake management
-- 🙋‍♂️ Ask me about Python & SQL
+- 🙋‍♂️ Ask me about leveraging Python and SQL for innovative data solutions
 - 🥅 2025 Goals: Contribute more to open source projects
 - ⚡ Fun fact: I'm an avid cricket enthusiast and enjoy exploring new music genres